ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

 --------------------------
 Index : GUI Radius Of Gyration (ROG)

-**Purpose:** The Radius of Gyration is a key measure in molecular science that calculates how compact a molecule is.
-It's determined by the average distance of the molecule's atoms from its center of mass.
-This helps in understanding the size and spread of molecules, especially larger ones like proteins.
+**Purpose:** The Radius of Gyration can be used, for example, to determine the compactness of a molecule.
+It is calculated as a root (mass weighted) mean square distance of the atoms of a molecule relative to its centre of mass. *ROG* can be used to follow the size and spread of a molecule during the molecular dynamics simulation.

 2. **Load Atomic Data:**
    - Click on the "File" menu.